 The control measures selected for Rock Creek are predicted to limit Piney Branch overflows to one per average year.
 At Piney Branch, the frequency of overflow ranged from zero per year to two per year for dry and wet years, respectively, during the three-year analysis period.
 The remaining overflows in Rock Creek will be controlled to 4 events per average year.
-For these overflows, the frequency of overflow ranged from one per year to six per year for dry and wet years, respectively, during the three year analysis period.
+For these overflows, the frequency of overflow ranged from one per year to six per year for dry and wet years, respectively, during the three year and wet years, respectively, during the three year for dry and wet years, respectively, during the three year for dry and wet years, respectively, during the three year analysis period.
 The principal control measures are: